Recruiting Policy and Disclaimer

 Equal Employment Opportunity (EEO)

-The Career Services Center and Kent State University adhere to EEO guidelines and offer employment without regard to race, color, religion, gender, national origin, sexual orientation, disability, citizenship, or identity as a disabled veteran or veteran of the Vietnam era unless legally required.
-Furthermore, in good faith, the Career Services Center works only with those employers who subscribe to EEO guidelines.
+Career Services and Kent State University adhere to EEO guidelines and offer employment without regard to race, color, religion, gender, national origin, sexual orientation, disability, citizenship, or identity as a disabled veteran or veteran of the Vietnam era unless legally required.
+Furthermore, in good faith, Career Services works only with those employers who subscribe to EEO guidelines.
 Career Services abides by the Principles for Professional Practice set forth by the National Association of Colleges and Employers.

 Employer Fee Payment and Event Cancellation/No Show Policy